junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 # Introduction

-Aggregating high-dimensional real number vectors is a fundamental primitive to support federated learning.
-There have been various approaches that attempt to support such use cases with strong security and privacy guarantee, such as differential privacy (DP), secure aggregation, etc. In this document, we propose a protocol that attempts to achieve the following properties:
+Aggregating high-dimensional real number vectors is a fundamental primitive to support federated learning {{MR17}}, that allows data scientists to train machine learning models with data from many users' devices.
+Each user's device will train the model with its local data and send the model updates to the servers.
+The model updates are typically referred to as "gradients" {{Lem12}}, and are typically expressed as a vector of real numbers.
+The servers will obtain the aggregated model updates, and apply them to the central model.
+This process repeats as the servers send the new model to the devices.

+There have been various approaches discussed in the Introduction section of
+{{PINE}} to support such use cases, but they either only implement an approximate verification of Client measurements ({{Tal22}}), or incur a high communication overhead between Client and Aggregators, e.g.
+VDAF {{!VDAF=I-D.draft-irtf-cfrg-vdaf-06}} proposes a Prio3 scheme as a multi-party computation (MPC) protocol to verify certain property of each Client measurement, and the proposed implementation in {{DivviUpVDAF}} has to secret-share each bit of each vector dimension as a finite field element in the Client measurement.

+In this document, we propose a VDAF that enables more efficient and accurate secure aggregation that conforms to the VDAF interface {{!VDAF}}.
+We want to achieve the following properties in our VDAF:

-* Malicious Clients should be prevented from sending vectors with invalid L2-norm and poisoning the final aggregated result with high probability.
+* Malicious Clients should be prevented from sending vectors with invalid L2-norm with high probability.
+The L2-norm of a vector is defined as the square root of the sum of squares of values at all vector dimensions.
+  Rejecting vectors with high L2-norm helps prevent Clients from poisoning the final aggregate result obtained by the Aggregators and minimizes the risk of training a bad machine learning model.

 * Honest Clients should be accepted with high probability.